top of page

 Human Rights/ Discrimination

-Passed and signed: VICTORY!
+Passed and enacted: VICTORY!
 HB174 Marriage lawful regardless of sex, gender, or race of parties.
 A victory for longtime gay marriage advocates such as NASW Virginia and NASW.

-Passed and signed: SB07 Adds ethnicity to hate crimes definition.
+Passed and enacted: SB07 Adds ethnicity to hate crimes definition.
 Hate crimes and discrimination; ethnic animosity, penalties.
 Safeguards all individuals within the Commonwealth from unlawful discrimination in employment and in places of public accommodation because of such individual's ethnic origin and prohibits such discrimination.
-The bill also adds victims who are intentionally selected because of their ethnic origin to the categories of victims whose intentional selection for a hate crime involving assault, assault and battery, or trespass for the purpose of damaging another's property results in a higher criminal penalty for the offense.
-The bill provides that no provider or user of an interactive computer service on the Internet shall be liable for any action voluntarily taken by it in good faith to restrict access to material that the provider or user considers to be intended to incite hatred on the basis of ethnic origin.
-This bill incorporates SB 120 and is identical to HB 18.
+The law also adds victims who are intentionally selected because of their ethnic origin to the categories of victims whose intentional selection for a hate crime involving assault, assault and battery, or trespass for the purpose of damaging another's property results in a higher criminal penalty for the offense.
+The law provides that no provider or user of an interactive computer service on the Internet shall be liable for any action voluntarily taken by it in good faith to restrict access to material that the provider or user considers to be intended to incite hatred on the basis of ethnic origin.

 Where can I find information about Virginia bills and learn more?